yhsong1013/GeoGenomics/README.md

 ## GeoGenomics: study of satellite for Genomics

-This is a code archive repository for GEE and R codes in the project.
+This is a private code archive repository for GEE and R codes in the project.